-- Prompt and early / timely assessment and use of a walking aid (and a symbol by the patient to indicate the type of walking aid to the nurses and healthcare assistants). - A visible high risk falls symbol near the bed. - Medication review and adjustment of medication after measuring the erect blood pressure (BP). - Patient is wearing spectacles if prescribed. - Patients hearing aids are working and properly fitted. - Anti-slip socks (or safe footwear). - Anti-slip mats on seats and pressure cushions. - De-cluttered / tidy environment, especially the patient's pathway to the toilet. - Walking aid within the patients reach. - Call bell in reach (and remind patient to use it). - Patient education leaflet.
+- " Prompt and early / timely assessment and use of a walking aid (and a symbol by the patient to indicate the type of walking aid to the nurses and healthcare assistants). - " A visible high risk falls symbol near the bed. - " Medication review and adjustment of medication after measuring the erect blood pressure (BP). - " Patient is wearing spectacles if prescribed. - " Anti-slip socks (or safe footwear). - " Anti-slip mats on seats and pressure cushions. - " De-cluttered / tidy environment, especially the patient's pathway to the toilet. - " Walking aid within the patients reach. - " Call bell in reach (and remind patient to use it). - " Patient education leaflet.